Reporting to local law enforcement

 Emergency assistance: Dial 911

-Pursuing action through local law enforcement does not prevent the university from taking action as well, or from a victim requesting formal action by the university.
+Pursuing action through local law enforcement does not prevent the university from taking action as well, or from a complainant requesting formal action by the university.
 The university's conduct proceedings differ in mission and purpose from the criminal justice system and represent two separate processes.
 For that reason, reports made to the university will be evaluated and may proceed through university grievance procedures independent of any action being pursued through the criminal justice system.

 Office of Civil Rights (OCR)